phone: (716) 839-8383

 A first-year student is admitted as a B.S.
 Natural Science – Health Sciences major.
 A seat in the Physician Assistant Program is reserved pending completion of all prerequisite coursework, core curriculum requirements, direct patient contact experiences, and meeting the program’s published academic standards.
 Four academic semesters, at a minimum, are required to complete the prerequisite coursework and core curriculum requirements.
 Students possessing a bachelor’s degree are admitted directly to the Physician Assistant Program.

-The program is three years (32.5 months) in duration and affords each student an understanding of the medical sciences and their application to clinical situations.
+The program is three years (33 months) in duration and affords each student an understanding of the medical sciences and their application to clinical situations.
 The first two academic years are devoted to didactic work in the basic medical sciences, fundamentals of clinical medicine, professional issues, and the psychosocial aspects of health care delivery.
-Students spend the third year completing 40 weeks of supervised clinical practice experiences in various teaching hospitals, clinics and physician offices.
+Students spend the third year completing 40 weeks (about 2,000 hours) of supervised clinical practice experiences in various teaching hospitals, clinics and physician offices.